 - Wholesale Integration: With a system that can speak directly to a dispensary’s system, the pharmacy can find and order drugs that aren’t in stock as well as streamline the day-to-day ordering process.

 - Mobile POS: During COVID-19, pharmacies may have begun offering delivery, curbside pickup or established line-busting processes to support social distancing.
 Mobile POS allows these businesses to serve their customers efficiently and compliantly.

 - Integrated payments: According to CMS.gov, prescription drug spending was $378 billion in 2021 and is growing at a rate of 7.8 percent, faster than 3.7 percent growth in 2020.
-It’s likely that many—if not most—consumers at the checkout will expect the option of paying with credit, debit, or flexible spending account (FSA) cards.
+It’s likely that many – if not most – consumers at the checkout will expect the option of paying with credit, debit, or flexible spending account (FSA) cards.
 Integrating payments means that data is automatically shared with POS and accounting systems, saving time and ensuring accuracy.

 Opportunities for POSaaS Providers

 If you’ve had limited success with independent pharmacies in the past, you may be skeptical about how open your next prospect will be to upgrading to a new POS system.
 With limited budgets, they may feel fated with a system that’s part POS, part pharmacy management, part manual processes – with no integration.

 Pharmacy POS SaaS, however, can change that.
 The SaaS model makes it possible for the pharmacy to pay for the system monthly as an operating expense rather than make a large capital expenditure for the upgrade.
 SaaS also includes security patches and other maintenance, so the business is always operating the latest, most secure software version for no additional fees.